MostlyHarmlessCafe/Mostly-Harmless-Cafe/content/posts/jalapeno-cheddar-burger.md

     1. Sauce bottom bun, place patty, sauce top of patty, cover with top bun.

 ### Optional:
-- Use &frac12; lb of ground beef and divide into 2 patties.
+{{<footnote "1" "Use &frac12; lb of ground beef and divide into 2 patties.
 Top first patty with jalapenos and American cheese.
 Top second patty with cheddar.
-Apply onion method to first patty.
+Apply onion method to first patty.">}}